 No secrets management.
 Issue #12, opened by the author himself, acknowledges the need for Docker secrets support.
 Currently, there’s no safe way to pass sensitive configuration to containers through the MCP server.
 The workaround — environment variables — is exactly what Docker secrets was designed to replace.

-VS Code validation fails.
+VS Code validation fails (fix pending).
 Issue #46 and #25 report that the tool schema for create_container has an array type without an items property, causing validation errors in VS Code Copilot.
-A schema bug in one of the most important tools is a real friction point for VS Code users.
+PR #48 proposes a fix, but the maintainer hasn’t merged it yet — illustrating the release cadence problem.

 No volume or network remove operations with force.
 While the server can remove containers, the volume and network removal tools don’t offer force options.
 If a volume is in use or a network has connected containers, removal will fail without a clear path to resolve it.